-[42] The Commission's appeal is allowed on the issue of exercising discretion judicially in accordance with section 153.161 of the El Act.
+[42] The Commission's appeal is allowed on the issue of whether it exercised its discretion judicially.

-[43] However, the file returns to the General Division to determine whether the Claimant was entitled to benefits for the period from October 11, 2020, to April 30, 2021, when she was taking training.
+[43] The file returns to the General Division to determine whether the Claimant was taking unauthorized training and, if so, whether she was available for work from September 28, 2020.